How does it work?

-Funds from the sale of these donation passes are exclusively used to compensate farmers.
-Contributions are properly managed by the Farmers’ Crop Circle Reimbursement Fund.
+Funds from donations are exclusively used to compensate farmers.
+Contributions are managed by the Farmers’ Crop Circle Reimbursement Fund.

-Having a Crop Circle Access Donation Pass does not imply that all crop circles can be visited, this is only for circles were access has been granted by the farmer.
+Having made a donation does not imply that all crop circles can be visited, this is only for circles were access has been granted by the farmer.

 Many farmers are justifiably very angry at the destruction of their crop, the loss of income and the lack of respect for their land that they feel is often displayed by visitors.
 Visitors are often upset by angry responses from farmers as they do not fully understand the reasons for this.